CanarysAutomations/autoprovision-github-resources/README.md

-## Auto-Create GitHub Resources
+# Auto-Create GitHub Resources

-The tool will communicate with the repositories and organisations of GitHub.
-With each release, the exe file to auto build GitHub resources, will be available.
-The purpose of this tool is to limit manual work as much as possible.
+The tool will communicate with the repositories and organzations of GitHub.
+The exe file will be available for auto provision of GitHub resources with each release.
+This tool is intended to restrict manual labour as much as possible.
 The tool with the help of few inputs will

-#### Create a repository

-An empty repository will be created
+- **Create a repository**- An empty repository will be created

-#### Repository Access

-Based on the excel file input, the teams will be given access to the created repository
+- **Repository Access**- Based on the excel file input, the teams will be given access to the created repository

-#### Project

-An Empty project will be created for the repository with a basic kanban board.
+- **Project**- An Empty project will be created for the repository with a basic kanban board.

-### Advantages
+## Benefits

 - This tool can be used as a template when repositories have to be created for an organization.
 - Automate your repository creation with very few inputs